Skip To Content

 Fixed-Route

+METRO’s new “Reimagined” fixed-route network launched on June 4, 2023.
 Fixed-route service consists of buses traveling along predetermined routes on a set schedule, including:

 • Current per-ride fare on fixed-route within Summit County is $1.25 for adults and children age six and over.
 The fare is $.50 for passengers age 62 or older, or with a disability, within the Akron-Summit County area.
-To be eligible for the $.50 fare, a passenger must show the operator proof of age, a Medicare card, METRO Drives I.D. or Disability and Senior (D&S) card.
+To be eligible for the $.50 fare, a passenger must show the operator proof of age, a Medicare card, SCAT I.D. or Disability and Senior (D&S) card.

 Also available: